Giddings Public Library and Cultural Center

 Authors with a book about a Texas topic

-To apply for the 2024 festival, authors must complete the online application and mail one copy of their book for consideration to:
+To apply for the 2025 festival, authors must complete the online application and mail one copy of their book (no galley proofs) for consideration to:

 Giddings Public Library